contently/slate/source/index.md

 ---- | ---- | ----
-id | Integer | The unique identifier for the custom field. name | String | The name of the custom field.
+id | Integer | The unique identifier for the custom field. name | String | The name of the custom field. content_type | String | The content type of the custom field, such as video.

 ### Publication story fields